scolladon/sfdx-git-delta/README.md

 ## How to install it?

-### Option #1 (recommended) - Install as a Salesforce CLI plugin (force:source:delta):
+### Option #1 (recommended) - Install as a Salesforce CLI plugin (sgd:source:delta):

-You can use SGD as a Salesforce CLI plugin (`sfdx force:source:delta`), and this is now the recommended approach to install SGD:
+You can use SGD as a Salesforce CLI plugin (`sfdx sgd:source:delta`), and this is now the recommended approach to get SGD:

 ```
 sfdx plugins:install sfdx-git-delta
 ```

-If you run your CI jobs inside a Docker image, you can add the plugin to your image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile
+If you run your CI/CD jobs inside a Docker image, you can add the plugin to your image, such as in this example: https://hub.docker.com/r/mehdisfdc/sfdx-cli-gitlab/dockerfile

-To view the full list and description of the sgd options, run `sfdx force:source:delta --help`
+To view the full list and description of the sgd options, run `sfdx sgd:source:delta --help`

 ```
 -t, --to [sha] commit sha to where the diff is done [HEAD] (default: "HEAD")